-Biometrics can be applied for authentication – verifying that a person is who he claims to be – and for identification – determining who is the person based on the measured biometric factor.
+Biometrics can be applied for two-factor authentication – verifying that a person is who he claims to be – and for identification – determining who is the person based on the measured biometric factor.

 Any application requiring authentication or identification can make use of biometrics, this does not mean that using biometrics always has an advantage over other authentication and identification techniques.
 A few examples where using biometrics might have advantages:

 - Access control to computer systems or portable media

 - Physical access control